Agoric/documentation/main/javascript-modifications/ses-guide.md

 - `console` is available to help with debugging.
 Since all JavaScript implementations add it, you may be surprised it’s not in the official spec.
 So leaving it out would cause too much confusion.
-Note that `console log`’s exact behavior is up to the host program; display to the operator is not guaranteed.
-Also, it is difficult at best to write to `process.stdout` and so that should not be done.
+Note that `console.log`’s exact behavior is up to the host program; display to the operator is not guaranteed.
+Use the console for debug information only.
+  The console is not obliged to write to the POSIX standard output.

 - `lockdown()` and `harden()` both freeze an object’s API surface (enumerable data properties).
   A hardened object’s properties cannot be changed, only read, so the only way to interact with a